damikun/trouble-training/Doc/Logging.md

 ### Custom Enricher

-Custom Enrichers allows us to add, remove or modify the properties attached to event log.
-In demo we need to add `CurrentUserId` to logs to be able filter logs by `userId`.
+Custom Enrichers allows us to add, remove or modify the properties associated with the event log.
+In the demo, we need to add 'CurrentUserId' to the logs to be able to filter the logs by `userId`.

 ```c#
 // Backend/API/ServiceExtensions/UserIdEnricher.cs